 Improving our energy production with wind power turbines was the first step.
 Improving the environmental impact of the turbines themselves will be the necessary next step.

-In the fall of 2020, GREENBOATS will finish the first NFC-nacelle, which is one of the largest components of a wind turbine.
+In the winter of 2020/2021, GREENBOATS will finish the first NFC-nacelle, which is one of the largest components of a wind turbine.
 The future is light-weight.
 However, the future is also sustainable.
 The wind power industry illustratively shows that, and we are excited to be part of this impactful change.

 In the following weeks, we will use this channel to share more images from the production, explain the choice and impact of the materials we are using as well as introduce our network of suppliers and development partners.
 Stay tuned for more.